uiii/FakeInput/README.md

         [.zip](https://github.com/uiii/FakeInput/zipball/master)

-2. **Build the library**:
+2. **Prepare the build**:

-    - prepare the build:

     on _Unix-like platform_ open your console

     on _Windows_ open _Visual Studio_ command prompt

     go to _FakeInput_'s root and make build directory:

         cd FakeInput && mkdir build && cd build

     now generate files needed to build:

         cmake ../

     * `cmake ../` command has some options and properties you can set.

         if you want to build test application set `-DTEST_APP=ON`

         if you want to generate API documentation set `-DDOC=ON`

         to specify installation location set `-DINSTALL_PREFIX=path/where/to/install`

-    - compile & install:
+3. **Compile & install**:

     - on _Unix-like platform_ run:

             make
             make install

     - on _Windows_:

         it depends on the generator you set to CMake (see [this][generator]), by default it is Visual Studio project file:

             msbuild FakeInput.sln /p:Configuration=Release
             msbuild INSTALL.vcxproj /p:Configuration=Release

         or you can do it in _Visual Studio_ (open FakeInput.sln project file)

     - The path where the library will be installed can be set during previous phase (*prepare the build*), default paths are:

         `/usr/local` on _Unix-like platform_

         `C:\Program Files\FakeInput` on _Windows_

 [generator]: http://www.cmake.org/cmake/help/cmake-2-8-docs.html#opt:-Ggenerator-name